byrokrat/autogiro/README.md

 Read and write files for the swedish direct debit system autogirot.

-> Please note that this package is under development and the api is subject to change.
+> Please note that this package is under development.

 Installation
 ------------